piebro/map2svg/Readme.md

 1. start the postgres container with `docker-compose up -d postgres`

-2. copy you .osm.pbf file into the data folder
+2. copy you .osm.pbf file into the data folder (you can get them from <http://download.geofabrik.de/> for example)

 3. import the data with `docker-compose run import-osm`